-Is My Air Conditioner Broken Or Is My Zoning System Broken?
+Is My AC Broken Or Is My Zoning System Broken?

 The majority of customers that live in townhouses have a zoning system.
-A zoning system has air flow dampers in your ducts.
+A zoning system has airflow dampers in your ducts.
 When the desired temperature of that area is satisfied, your dampers in your ducts close.
-When your cooling system is not working correctly, it does not mean that you need an ac repair.
+When your air conditioning system is not working correctly, it does not mean that you need an ac repair.
 It may mean that you have a problem with your zoning system.
-Most companies that arrive at your home don't know that you have a zoning problem until they arrive at your home.
-We are going to give you a few tips, to help you figure out what kind of problem you have at your home, before placing a service call.
+Most HVAC companies that arrive at your home don't know that you have a zoning problem until they arrive.
+We are going to give you a few tips to help you figure out what kind of problem you have at your residence before placing a service call.

 Read More About: Zoning Systems & Troubleshooting

 HVAC Advantages & Disadvantages When Condensing Units Are Side By SideAC Repair Advantage #1: When one ac unit breaks, you still have the other unit cooling the other part of your Houston Heights home.

 AC Repair Advantage #2: Since you have two full systems In your home, your Houston home will get to the desired temperature faster.

 AC Repair Advantage #3: Only cool the part of the Houston home; you need to be cooled.
 That helps you lower your Houston utility bill.

 AC Repair Disadvantage #1 Many times, when Houston Heights customers have the same unit, they come out the same batch in mass production.
 If there were a problem in production, both of your units would come with the same manufactures defect.
 A typical manufacturer's defect is when both units develop refrigerant or freon leaks within the warranty period.